HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/usage.md

 ## Delete feature

-- To delete an items from the search result please follow the below steps:
+- *To delete an item from the search results, please follow the steps below:*

-1. To delete an item, hover over the result then click **More > Delete**.
+1. Hover over the search result item you want to delete, then click **More > Delete**.

     ![](../../assets/HCL_SearchV2_Authoring_Delete_menu.png)

-2. On the confirmation page the item which will be deleted from the search result will be displayed with a warning messages.
+2. On the confirmation page, the item to be deleted will be displayed along with a warning message.
+To proceed with deletion, click on the Delete button.

     ![](../../assets/HCL_SearchV2_Authoring_Delete_Confirmation.png)

-3. After delete confirmation the success alert message will display.
+3. After confirming the deletion, a success alert message will be displayed.

     ![](../../assets/HCL_SearchV2_Authoring_Delete_Success.png)